niw/flickr-tool/README.md

 * ``photoSets``

-    Dump id, title and ids of photos for the all photo sets.
+    Dump id, title and ids of photos for the all photo sets in JSON format.

 * ``deleteAllPhotos``

-    Delete all photos. __THIS ACTION ACTUALLY DELETE EVERYTHING__.
+    Delete all photos. __THIS ACTION ACTUALLY DELETES EVERYTHING__.

 * ``deleteAllPhotoSets``

-    Delete all photo sets. __THIS ACTION ACTUALLY DELETE EVERYTHING__.
+    Delete all photo sets. __THIS ACTION ACTUALLY DELETES EVERYTHING__.